Capital punishment: Public execution

 A public execution is a form of capital punishment which "members of the general public may voluntarily attend".
-This definition excludes the presence of a small number of witnesses randomly selected to assure executive accountability.
+This definition excludes the presence of a small number of witnesses randomly selected to ensure executive accountability.
 While today the great majority of the world considers public executions to be distasteful and most countries have outlawed the practice, throughout much of history executions were performed publicly as a means for the state to demonstrate "its power before those who fell under its jurisdiction be they criminals, enemies, or political opponents".
 Additionally, it afforded the public a chance to witness "what was considered a great spectacle".

 Social historians note that beginning in the 20th century in the U.S. and western Europe, death in general became increasingly shielded from public view, occurring more and more behind the closed doors of the hospital.
 Executions were likewise moved behind the walls of the penitentiary.
-The last formal public executions occurred in 1868 in Britain, in 1936 in the U.S. and in 1939 in France.
+The last formal public executions occurred in 1868 in Britain, in 1936 in the U.S., and in 1939 in France.

 According to Amnesty International, in 2012, "public executions were known to have been carried out in Iran, North Korea, Saudi Arabia and Somalia".
 There have been reports of public executions carried out by state and non-state actors in Hamas-controlled Gaza, Syria, Iraq, Afghanistan, and Yemen.
 Executions which can be classified as public were also carried out in the U.S. states of Florida and Utah as of 1992.